- Find a Trail

 - Get Involved

-The Eastside Rail Corridor Trail, built on a former BNSF freight railroad, will one day traverse 42 miles through King County, connecting Renton, Bellevue, Kirkland, Redmond, and Woodinville.
+The Eastside Rail Corridor Trail (or simply, Eastrail), built on a former BNSF freight railroad, will one day traverse 42 miles through King County, connecting Renton, Bellevue, Kirkland, Redmond, and Woodinville.
 In 2018, 4 miles at the southern tip of this route—between Renton and Bellevue—opened.
 When fully complete, the trail will connect to numerous others, including the Cedar River Trail, located near the trail’s southern end.

 The trail begins near Renton’s Gene Coulon Memorial Beach Park, where travelers will find a boat launch, swimming beach, and a playground.
 From there, the trail heads northward, tucked between Lake Washington and residential neighborhoods along Lake Washington Boulevard.
 The trail is largely tree-lined, but you’ll have glimpses of the lake as you go.
 Should you wish to splash in, the pathway’s passage by Kennydale Beach Park offers another opportunity.